Once You Have F You Money, It’s Hard To Tell Others To F Off!

 At the end of the day, your financial independence number is not real if you don't do something about a suboptimal situation.
 F You Money may be required to give you the courage to change.

-But hopefully, most of us will change for the better long before needing a ton of money.
+But hopefully, most of us will change for the better long before needing a ton of money to tell people to F off.

 Thankful To The Gatekeepers And The Detractors

-We should be more thankful to our gatekeepers and detractors.
+We should be more thankful to our gatekeepers, detractors, and haters.
 Without them, life might be too easy.
 And when life is too easy, we stop appreciating what we have.

 Oh, but I do want to say this.
 For those of you who don't pick up your dog's poop and allow your dogs to bark incessantly at night or in the early hours of the morning, F You!
 Please be more considerate.